Important Document Information

 Texas State University reserves the right to require official transcripts at any time during the admissions process and rescind any offer of admission made if discrepancies between uploaded and official transcript(s) are found.

 Some programs require official Graduate Record Exam (GRE) or Graduate Management Admission Test (GMAT) scores.
-Preferred scores can be viewed on your program of study's web page.
 When selecting a test date, make sure your scores will be reported in time for your application deadlines.
 Score reports for computer-delivered tests are sent to your designated score recipients approximately 10–15 days after your test date.

 Tests must have been taken within five years of the date you submit your ApplyTexas application to be used for admission consideration.